-I sit on the Curriculum and Finance committees; this reflects my interest in the range of subjects that the children learn and aligns well with my professional background which is in purchasing.
+I sit on the Standards Committee; this reflects my interest in the range of subjects that the children learn and aligns well with my professional background which is in purchasing.
 I worked for many years in the automotive industry and am now self employed and working in the construction industry.
 My experience includes managing suppliers, contracts, budgets and costs and I also have experience in project management and accounts.

 In my spare time, I enjoy watching my two boys play football and also enjoy music, keeping fit and spending time with family and friends.